adnaniazi/tailfindr/README.md

 #### Step 3.
 Installing tailfindr

-Now you can install tailfindr using the command below:
+Now you can install tailfindr using the command below in R/R-studio:

 ``` r
 devtools::install_github("adnaniazi/tailfindr")